University of Edinburgh/NHS Scotland Clinical Psychology Training Programme

 Recognition of prior learning (RPL) will be applied for candidates who have completed the MSc in Applied Psychology for Children and Young People at the University of Edinburgh or the MSc in Psychological Therapy in Primary Care provided jointly by the Universities of Stirling and Dundee, which have significant clinical practice (placement) components.
 Any consideration of RPL will not have any impact on the selection of trainees.
 Further details are available on our website.

 Please note that the MSc in Psychological Therapy in Primary Care and the MSc in Applied Psychology for Children and Young People have been designed as an innovation in the training structure for Applied Psychologists and provide MSc graduates to NHS workforce roles.
-NES funds these training roles and will not consider candidates for the University of Edinburgh/NHS (Scotland) Clinical Psychology Training Programme who apply to the Clearing House while in receipt of NES funding for the MSc in Psychological Therapy in Primary Care or MSc in Applied Psychology for Children and Young People.
+NES funds these training roles in addition to the Doctoral training places.
+NES will not fund places on the University of Edinburgh/NHS (Scotland) Clinical Psychology Training Programme for candidates who apply to the Clearing House while in receipt of NES funding for the MSc in Psychological Therapy in Primary Care or MSc in Applied Psychology for Children and Young People.

 The programme is full-time for three years (except when RPL applies), and both teaching and placement components have attendance requirements.
 Trainees are required to attend all teaching, although may take annual leave for a maximum of two teaching days per year.
 Trainees are required to attend a minimum number of days on each placement.